GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-07-11-get-put-post-delete-resttemplate.md

 }
 ```

-## You are the client
+## You are the client - RestTemplate

-Here the RestTemplate object comes in.
+Here the `RestTemplate` object comes in.
 We learn about how to create it, what methods it provides, the role that ResponseEntity plays if we want to retrieve headers from a response or the role that RequestEntity plays when we want to customize our request.

 ### Creating a RestTemplate object